athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 #### 4. Dataset and Input Configuration

 The next step includes the configuration of the input dataset and the source to read the dataset items from.
-PROUD supports by default a file input datasource and a kafka input datasource which can be later automatically resolved to a Hazelcast Jet `Source`.
+PROUD supports by default a file input datasource, and a kafka input datasource which can be later automatically resolved to a Hazelcast Jet `Source`.

 ```java
 import edu.auth.jetproud.proud.context.Proud;